xunit, testcontainers, and .NET

 }

-abstract class is written, tests that inherit the class will always run a series of CRUD actions on the endpoint provided in the constructor.
+}With how the CrudIntegrationTest abstract class is written, tests that inherit the class will always run a series of CRUD actions on the endpoint provided in the constructor.
 This makes authoring a basic set of tests very easy for endpoints that behave similarly, which was most of the code-base in this case.

 Furthermore, having a running instance of the production server, database, and Faker helped me test locale support, new database versions, and SQL query stability across ORM upgrades.